JtJiangA/minimal-portfolio/index.md

 ---
 ## Causal Inference and Machine Learning

-### Estimate the Effects of Oregon Health Insurance Expansion on Doctor Visits
+### Estimate the Effects of Oregon Health Insurance Expansion on Doctor Visits Using PDS Lasso and DML
-An Causal Inference Project Using Machine Learning Augmented Regression Approach (PDS Lasso and DML) in Python
+An Causal Inference Project Using Machine Learning Augmented Regression Approach in Python

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/jitingjiang/estimate-effects-ohie-docvisits/blob/main/causal-effects-oregon-health-insurance-expansion.ipynb)